Types of Business to Make a Profit

-- Corporation operates as a separate legal entity, hence it pays taxes.
+- Corporation operates as separate legal entity, hence it pays taxes.

 Limited Liability Company (LLC):

 An LLC is structured in such a way as to protect your personal assets.
-Therefore, (Generally speaking) the officers are not libel for the debts of the corporation.
+Therefore, (Generally speaking) the officers are not liable for the debts of the corporation.